-Any alteration of the document requires front side or back side plastic layer grinding before modifying the personalized data and recombining the ID document with the use of material from a second identical document.
-This requires a highly sophisticated process and evidence of tampering is usually visible.
+Any alteration of the document requires the front side or back side plastic layer grinding before modifying the personalized data and recombining the ID document using material from a second identical document.
+This requires a highly sophisticated process, and evidence of tampering is usually visible.

 Laser-engraved personalization of the polycarbonate document offers additional security feature possibilities to protect personal data such as on the Maryland new driver's license.

-The incorporation of a laser-engraved ghost image is recommended, to provide additional protection to the primary photo of the bearer.
+Incorporating a laser-engraved ghost image is recommended to provide additional protection to the bearer's primary photo.
 The ghost image can be combined with other security features, such as a secure window.

 Macao ID card was the very first ID document to use this ghost image feature.